9 Day New Zealand South Island Tour - July 2019

 Once we get you checked into your accommodation we will head down to the foreshore of Milford Sound and get you set up and ready to capture sunset in this stunning location.
 We want to make sure that you get the most out of your New Zealand trip, so you will be staying in Milford Sound overnight so you don’t have to make the three hour return journey back here from Te Anau for sunrise in the morning, giving you two opportunities to shoot here.

 Day 7 - Milford Sound to Catlins Forrest Park

 On day seven we make the drive from Milford Sound to where no other workshop will take you - the Catlins Forest Park.
 This lush green rainforest offers some of the best waterfall images you will ever see come out of New Zealand.
 For sunset at the infamous Nugget Point - one of the best locations for long exposures if its cloudy, or we stick around for some astrophotography if there are clear skies.

 Day 8 - Catlins Forrest Park to Dunedin

-On our eighth day we will head back to Nugget Point and photography the sunrise and more of the waterfalls around the Catlins Forrest Park, and in the afternoon we will make our way back up to Dunedin to St Clairs beach and photograph the remains of the old jetty.
+On our eighth day we will head back to Nugget Point (easy - medium level 20 minute walk) and photograph the sunrise and more of the waterfalls around the Catlins Forrest Park (40 minutes return), and in the afternoon we will make our way back up to Dunedin to St Clairs beach and photograph the remains of the old jetty.
 This will be a good chance to guide you through some seascape techniques we use to get that perfect water movement.

 Day 9 - Dunedin to Moeraki to Christchurch